k9w/instructions/version-control/rcs.md

 ## Revision Control System (RCS)

-Revision Control System (RCS) is a Version Control System (VCS) like Git.
+RCS is a [Version Control System](https://en.wikipedia.org/wiki/Version_control) like Git.
 RCS tracks, rolls back, compares, and branches changes to just one file per repository for one user at a time.
 It is not suitable to track many files at once for multiple users.

 ## Start tracking a file